kirbycool/thanx-docs/source/includes/usage/_push_notifications.md

 `purchase_id: 'to35yu2o4i6y34io2j24'`

 #### Reward Unused
-A user made an purchase and had a reward they could have used.
+A user made a purchase and had a reward they could have used.

 <i>Heads up: you had a reward waiting for you at Pizza Merchant that you could have used!
 Activate it before your next visit!</i>